RashJrEdmund/isomorphic-strings/README.md

 ![home page](assets/images/overview.png)

 ## About
-This project is simply a test on our javaScritp knowledge so far where we have to implement a knapsack... acts more like a shopping cart;
+This project is simply a test on our javaScritp knowledge so far where we have to implement a program that checks for isomorphic strings;

 ## BUILT WITH
 This page is basically built with just